pbastide/gof_sbi_paper/diyabc_reftables/README.md

 # Reference Table Simulation Scripts

-Files to simulate reference tables from three examples.
+Files to simulate reference tables from three example studies based on the analysis of simulated pseudo-observed (pods) datasets.
 Each folder contains all the files needed for the simulations.

 ## Toy Gaussian Laplace `gaussianlaplace`